 Things to do in the garden in January.

-- Whilst the fruit buds are still dormant Apple and Pear trees can now be pruned, on older mature trees congested growth should be cut away to increase airflow which will improve the quality of next seasons fruit, cut back to a fruit bud which is large and rounded on older growth, one year old shoots should be pruned back to a slender growth bud. whilst the tree is dormant in can be sprayed with an oil based product to kill off overwintering Aphids, Scale Insects and Red Spider Mites.
+- Apple and Pear trees can now be pruned, on older mature trees congested growth should be cut away to increase airflow thus improving the quality of next seasons fruit, cut back to a fruit bud which is large and rounded to encourage the formation of fruiting branches, one year old shoots should be pruned back to a slender growth bud. whilst the tree is dormant in can be sprayed with an oil based product to kill off overwintering Aphids, Scale Insects and Red Spider Mites.

 Things to do in the garden in February.